BottlecapDave/HomeAssistant-CarbonIntensity/README.md

 To install, place the contents of `custom_components` into the `<config directory>/custom_components` folder of your Home Assistant installation.

+### HACS

+While the integration isn't available in the HACS store yet, you can install it as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories), providing the url `https://github.com/BottlecapDave/HomeAssistant-CarbonIntensity` and category of `integration`.
+Once installed, don't forget to restart your home assistant instance for the integration to be picked up.

 ## How to setup

 Setup is done entirely via the [integration UI](https://my.home-assistant.io/redirect/config_flow_start/?domain=carbon_intensity).